pandas-dev/pandas/web/pandas/pdeps/0006-ban-upcasting.md

 - it would also add complexity to the codebase and to tests;
 - it would be hard to teach, as instead of being able to teach a simple rule, there would be a rule with exceptions;
-- there would be a risk of loss of precision;
+- there would be a risk of loss of precision and or overflow;
 - it opens the door to other exceptions, such as not upcasting ``'int8'`` to ``'int16'``.

 Option ``1`` is the maximally safe one in terms of protecting users from bugs, being